-Union types in TypeScript allow a variable or function to accept multiple data types.
-This gives us the flexibility to define types and helps us in situations where values can be more than one type.
+Union types in TypeScript allow a variable or a function to accept multiple data types.
+This gives us flexibility in defining types and helps in situations where values can be of more than one type.

 let value: number | string;